CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 3. The effectiveness of defense measures is evaluated.

-## SR-01 Continuous Assessment Of Security Threats And Countermeasures Criterion
+## SR-01 Continuous Assessment Of Security Threats And Countermeasures

 Procedures are implemented by the AI service provider to continuously monitor and assess new threats related to the AI model(s) within the scope of the AI service.
 In line with PC-01 the principles of the Risk Management Policy (C5-OIS-06 and C5-OIS-07) must apply.
 Results are consolidated in threat scenarios.
 A documented description of a threat scenario contains at least:
 - Details of the model architecture or machine learning algorithm that are vulnerable and concrete attack vectors against such threats;